 The St. Francis Memorial is a communal interment crypt for the permanent storage of cremated remains.
 Unlike scattering ashes in a scatter garden or commingling them in an ossuary, remains committed to the St. Francis Memorial remain in their individual urn.
 Multiple urns are collectively stored in a large crypt.
 The names of those interred in the St. Francis Memorial are memorialized on a large bronze plaque occupying a prominent space in the garden area of the mausoleum.

-A cenotaph is a memorial for someone buried elsewhere.
-We will inscribe a love one’s name on the marble walls of the Chapel of Resurrection.
+Cenotaphs are memorials for someone buried elsewhere.
+At Trinity Church Cemetery and Mausoleum, we inscribe a loved one’s name on the marble walls of our Chapel of Resurrection.
 There are many reasons why loved ones are not interred together, and a cenotaph allows memories to be brought together in one place.